-Note that membership of the admin group is used for allowing users access to the admin part of the web interface.
-Users who should have access to the administrative part of the server should be part of the "admin" group which is the only special group (this group is already created for you).
+Users who should have access to the administrative part of the server should be part of the "admin" group which is the only group with special permissions by default.
+The admin group already exists in a default setup of the CLC Bioinformatics Database.

-Note that you will always be able to log in as root with administrative access.
+You will always be able to log in as the CLC Bioinformatics Database root user, and this user has administrative level access rights.